 Toynbee Hall contains one of the oldest and most famous legal advice centres in the country, offering law students the chance to to do pro bono work (though not advocacy opportunities) in the fight against poverty.

 Roles typically include providing an initial assessment of a client’s legal needs, researching areas of the law that crop up most often within Toynbee’s work (often Employment Rights, Housing and Consumer Debt, and Immigration Advice), or providing administrative support to their team of pro bono lawyers.

-VS are always in need of new volunteers to join their local teams and provide an exhaustive list of different opportunities on their website.
+VS is always in need of new volunteers to join its local teams and provide an exhaustive list of different opportunities on their website.
 Flexibility is the name of the game, with opportunities starting from just two hours a week.
 Volunteers are typically involved with meeting victims of crime, either at their home or over the phone, explaining the role of Victim Support and providing emotional and practical support to those who need it most.

-Page by Oliver Jackson
+Words: Oliver Jackson